idoCo10/Wi-Fi-Probe-Monitor/README.md

 ## Requirements

 - Debian based Linux (Kali, Ubuntu..)
-- `tshark` (the script will auto-install it if missing)
+- `tshark` and `Airodump-ng` (the script will auto-install it if missing)
-- Wi-Fi adapter in monitor mode (script will switch it automatically)
+- Wi-Fi adapter able to be in monitor mode (script will switch it automatically)

 <img src="probe_scan.png" alt="Probe Scan" width="400">